Lyberta/Singularity/On Violence.md

 * I'm trying to build my Empire of Truth.

 The only things that separate me from Hitler are my gender identity and my strategy.
 Hitler went with populist racism while I go with science and engineering.

+In fact, "Lyberta is literally Hitler" is an absolutely perfect marketing strategy!
+People will get startled at the comparison with Hitler, people will start digging onto me and will discover my movement!
+Perfect!
+So please, go spam "Lyberta is literally Hitler" everywhere, the more people will discover this - the better. :3